Skip to Main Content

 Is flood insurance required?

-While flood insurance might not be universally mandated by law, its necessity is often dictated by the location of your home and the terms of your mortgage.
+While flood insurance might not be mandated by law, its necessity is often dictated by the location of your home and the terms of your mortgage.
 Particularly for residences situated in areas prone to moderate to high flood risks, lenders may stipulate flood insurance as a condition of your loan agreement.
-It's prudent to scrutinize your mortgage or refinancing documents to confirm compliance with any insurance stipulations.
+Scrutinize your mortgage or refinancing documents to confirm compliance with any insurance stipulations.

 How to save money on flood insurance

-Elevating electrical panels, heating and cooling systems, water heaters and other utilities on a platform above the base floor elevation of your home can help reduce the likelihood of damage from a flood and thus save you money on your premium.
+• Elevate your utilities: Placing your electrical panels, heating and cooling systems, water heaters and other utilities on a platform above the base flood elevation of your home can help prevent flood damage and potentially lower your premium.

-Being below ground level, basements are at high risk for severe flood damage.
-Water can rush in and has no way to drain out.
-Although filling in a basement may seem like a drastic step, it could save you quite a bit of money on your flood insurance.
+• Fill in your basement: Being below ground level, basements are at high risk for severe flood damage.
 If you are a new homebuyer and looking at homes in flood plains, purchasing one without a basement might be a prudent financial choice.

 Frequently asked questions